krishna-202/Milage-Prediction-App/README.md

 7. Create a tepmlates folder in Milage_Prediction_Website project folder(Top level directory).

-8. Copy index.html file from which you have downloaded templates folder.
+8. Copy index.html file from which you have downloaded and paste it in templates folder.

-9. Go to urls.py file and include below code
+9. Go to urls.py file and write below code.
 ```from django.contrib import admin
 from django.urls import path,include